 A 4 lb. pork butt that’s been cut into pieces 2-3 inches wide and approximately 1 pound each should cook on High Pressure for 60 minutes.
 Once it’s done cooking, allow 15-20 minutes for a natural pressure release.

-Important: The Instant Pot cooks based on the density of the pieces of food in the inner pot.
+It is important to note that the Instant Pot cooks based on the density of the pieces of food in the inner pot.
 So if your roast is larger or smaller, as long as you cut it into pieces approximately 1 lb. each, you do not need to adjust the cooking time at all.
 However, if you cook your roast whole or cut it into larger or smaller pieces, you will need to adjust the cooking time accordingly.

+To get the most tender meat, use a natural pressure release (NPR) on your Instant Pot.
+This means that once the cooking time is done, do not turn or press the steam release valve.
+Simply do nothing and wait for the pressure to naturally dissipate.
+A natural release usually takes about 15-20 minutes.
 If you still find your pulled pork is cooked but not yet fork-tender, it will need to cook for longer.
 Return the pork to the Instant Pot, close the lid, and cook on High Pressure for another 20 minutes.
-Allow the pressure to naturally dissipate again (NPR), and then try to shred the pork again.
+Allow the pressure to naturally dissipate again, and then try to shred the pork again.

 More Instant Pot Dinners